yzeroy/kalico/docs/Command_Templates.md

 other macros, as the called macro is evaluated when it is invoked (which is after the entire evaluation of the calling macro).

+⚠️ When `[danger_option] template_streaming: True` is set, Macros will
+be evaluated step by step.
+Printer status changes *will* be visible during execution.
+However because movements are queued during execution, positions may not be what you expect, as the next macro statement may be evaluated before the movement is completed.
+G-Codes that pause execution (`M400`, `M190`, `TEMPERATURE_WAIT`, etc) will complete before the next template statement is evaluated.

 By convention, the name immediately following `printer` is the name of a config section.
 So, for example, `printer.fan` refers to the fan object created by the `[fan]` config section.
 There are some